WordPress Multisite User Management

 When users register, they will be prompted to create a username and enter their email address.
 After confirming their registration via email, users can then set their password, and use the Login button to manage their profile.

-Multisite User Roles: The Super Admin
+Multisite User Management: The Super Admin

 In WordPress Multisite, the same WordPress user roles exist: